jetsemrick/tweeter/README.md

 Open `localhost:3000` in browser to access the website.

+You can also navigate to our [Heroku instance](https://eecs-647-afcrichmond.herokuapp.com/) to view the production deployment.

 ## Tech Stack
 - HTML, NodeJS
 - CSS was bootstrapped with [HTML Bootstrap v5.3](https://getbootstrap.com/docs/5.1/getting-started/introduction/)